PACE-challenge/pacechallenge.org/2023/index.md

 ### Submission

-Details about the submission requirements ca be found [here](submissions).
+Details about the submission requirements can be found [here](submissions).

 ### Timeline